 Theory, Examples & Exercises

 A temporary list of common confusions and mistakes when applying numerical methods in community ecology.
-Based on fixing the final report of students in the class Numerical Methods in Community Ecology.
+Based on fixing final reports of students in the class Numerical Methods in Community Ecology.

 Wrong: you first use DCA to decide whether to use linear or unimodal ordination methods, and if you decide for linear methods, you Hellinger-transform the data and call it transformation-based ordination.